moostrik/ofxFlowTools/README.md

 FUTURE ADDITIONS / TODO

 first:
-- Visualization: visualisation variations
-- rebuild the area and splitvelocity extension and add to examples
+- rebuild the area  extension and add to examples

 later:
+- visualization: better normalization
 - rebuild the fluidFlow
 - rebuild the particleFlow